shestakovitch/cityexpert_parser/README.md

 Save it as "creds.json" in the root folder of the project.

-Than you should create a new sheet on your Google Drive and shared it with "client_email" from "creds.json".
+Than you should create a new sheet on your Google Drive, and name it "cityexpert_parsing_report" and shared it with "client_email" from "creds.json".